tpokorra/user_cas/README.md

 3. Navigate to the Security category and find **CAS user and group backend**.
 4. Install the app.
 5. Access the administrations panel => Apps and enable the **CAS user and group backend** app.
-6. Access the administration panel => Authentication (Security on Nextcloud) and configure the app.
+6. Access the administration panel => User Authentication and configure the app.

 3\.
 Basic - Release archive/Nextcloud Appstore: